-The Erasmus+ Mobile App is the students’ single point of entry into the Erasmus+ programme.
-The App will provide a broad range of information, tools and services to help students plan and carry out their exchange.
+The App provides a broad range of information, tools and services to help students plan and carry out their exchange.

 Funding: Service contract with DG EAC